waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 .. note:: Be aware the Profile Id is *not* your API key.
 Your API key is private and should never be used in a browser
           context.
 The Profile Id starts with ``pfl_``, where as API keys start with ``live_`` or ``test_``.

+[TODO - How test mode is going to happen]

 Create and mount the card holder data Components
 ------------------------------------------------